Supersheep50/A-History-of-Playstation/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Josefin Sans' and 'Montserrat' fonts into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Ubuntu'font into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add social media icons for aesthetic and UX purposes.
+    - Font Awesome was used on all pages throughout the website to add social media icons and logos for aesthetic and UX purposes.
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the [wireframes](https://github.com/StephHjar/dublin-book-club/tree/main/assets/readme) during the design process.
+    - Balsamiq was used to create the wireframes during the design process.

 ## Testing